PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**
+- Removed Main Menu music (was disliked by players)

 - Added various HUD editor options related to objective-based gamemodes

-- Removed obselete gamemode code

 - Optimized gamemode checks

+- Music Volume setting now affects End Of Match music

 - Adjusted various ConVar descriptions

 - Players save data can no longer be wiped via the console while not in Main Menu

+- Removed obselete gamemode code

 - New end of match quotes from community members